 Just as we already said, for now, the project is going to be launched in the one European country only, but if everything goes successfully, it will be broadened for an international usage.
 That means we will have to arrange data within OroCRM in such a way as to give a detached access for sales and marketing managers from each country, so they see only the information on a local trade market.

 Another thing we have to keep in mind is that our client — a European car maker — manufactures multiple car brands that are juridically considered to be different business units, which means same solution with giving a detached access can be implemented over and over again.

 Just as we set different user roles for marketing and sales departments from the head office, we do the same thing for marketing and sales departments of local offices.

 Previously our client was not able to get a full 360-degree view of their customers and prospects, but now with OroCRM sales department is able to view all information from one view (i.e. insurance claims, trade-in views, what customers are viewing, etc.), as well as OroCRM brings value to marketing teams by enabling more targeted segments for marketing campaigns.

 We hope you’ve enjoyed our three part series on OroCRM and that you are convinced that OroCRM is the right tool for CRM needs.

-If you’ve missed any of the previous parts, you can find the links to them below:
+If you’ve missed any of the previous parts:

 Looking for a custom OroCRM solution?
 Help with your Magento eCommerce store?
 Something else?
 You’ve come to the right place!
 Scandiweb is the most certified Magento agency in the world with more than a hundred experienced coders and more than a decade of experience under its belt.
 We’re here to help, so if you have any questions – drop us a line at firstname.lastname@example.org or check out our services page.